DjangoGirls/organizer-manual/attendees/README.md

 As you can see, there were a lot of points we took into account when scoring.
 It was very, very hard to get in.
 If the application was not very detailed - the chance to be accepted was very low.
 But writing a lot was not a recipe for success.
 We looked for concrete ideas and commitments in applications.

+Look for a diverse group: the more different people are, the more crazy / fun / creative ideas will happen during the event.

+The final tip: follow you heart :) Choose those who convince you the most, those who need it, those who may want to change their lives and follow this path as a career.
+Choice is yours, but it's never easy.

 ## Acceptance/reject e-mails

 Make sure you write to all people who have applied - not only to those who get in.
 It is as easy as sending the same thing to all e-mail addresses.
 Just make sure to put addresses as Bcc, so they are hidden to other people who receive the e-mail.